 Lexington Law can assist you in disputing National Recovery Solutions collection accounts.
-They have over 18 years of experience and their clients saw over 6 million removals on their clients in 2021 alone.
+With more than 18 years of experience, they achieved over 6 million removals for their clients in 2021 alone.

 If you’re looking for a reputable company to help you with collection accounts and repair your credit, consider working with Lexington Law Firm.